-At the theoretical level, I would love to situate the constitutional developments in India at the heart of the Indian national movement.
+At the theoretical level, I would argue that Mr Sengupta's observations of the constitution being a verbose text written for the 'inferior Indians' (Rangra, 2023) to read and understand essentially attaches a narrowly local context to this universalist document located at the crossroads of global constitutional landscape.
+To elaborate upon my assertions, I would love to situate the constitutional developments in India at the heart of the Indian national movement.
 It is indisputable that the Constitution of India is the result of culmination of all socio-political developments in India since the creation of regional political associations - to be precise, the Bangbhasha Prakashika Sabha (patronised by Rammohan Roy) in 1836 and the Zamindari Association (1838) - through the creation of INC in 1885, and all socio-political reforms since then - the mass movements, successive reforms, and finally, freedom.

 Indian scholars, from the philosophers of the bygone ages to the modern thinkers always placed a premium on 'cosmopolitanism'.
-From the Upanishadic thoughts of vasudeva kutumbakam to Vivekananda's unity of the Brahman, from Tagore's cosmopolitan humanism to Gandhian unity of humanity, from Roy celebrating constitutional developments across the world to Narayana Guru preaching 'one caste, one religion, and one God for humanity', the Indian freedom struggle (both social and political) has always been cosmopolitan and all-encompassing.
-Granville Austin11 called the Indian Constitution a "social document" - but for me, it is a 'value document', something that encompasses all of humanity - a value document that any global citizen can relate to, and claim that this is my constitution.
-Pratap Bhanu Mehta and Madhav Khosla12 declare the Indian Constitution to be cosmopolitan, not just because of its commitment to the values of liberty, equality, and fraternity, but because of its unique situatedness "in the crossroads of global constitutional law", and according to them, from its promulgation, the Constitution of India has been a "flagbearer of universalism".
+From the upanishadic thoughts of vasudeva kutumbakam to Vivekananda's unity of the Brahman, from Tagore's cosmopolitan humanism to Gandhian unity of humanity, from Roy celebrating constitutional developments across the world to Narayana Guru preaching 'one caste, one religion, and one God for humanity', the Indian freedom struggle (both social and political) has always been cosmopolitan and all-encompassing.
+Granville Austin (2021) called the Indian Constitution a "social document" - but for me, it is a 'value document', something that encompasses all of humanity - a value document that any global citizen can relate to, and claim that this is my constitution.
+Pratap Bhanu Mehta and Madhav Khosla (2016) declare the Indian Constitution to be cosmopolitan, not just because of its commitment to the values of liberty, equality, and fraternity, but because of its unique situatedness "in the crossroads of global constitutional law", and according to them, from its promulgation, the Constitution of India has been a "flagbearer of universalism".